oktadev/okta-blog/_source/_posts/2020-09-09-aspnet-migration-dotnet-core.md

 ## Create your Okta application

 For this application, you will use Okta for your authentication.
 The `Okta.AspNetCore` makes implementing secure authentication in your application easier than ever.
-All you need to do is set up a new application on Okta’s developer website and configure the authentication in your project on startup, and Okta handles the rest.
+All you need to do is set up a new application on Okta's developer website and configure the authentication in your project on startup, and Okta handles the rest.

 Log in to your Okta Developer Console and click on **Applications**.
 Click on the **Add Application** button and select **Web**.
 On the next page, give your application a meaningful name.
 I named my application *Conversion App*.
 Change your URIs from *localhost:8080* to *localhost:3000*.